Azure/azure-sdk-for-java/sdk/attestation/azure-security-attestation/src/samples/java/com/azure/security/attestation/README.md

 * ATTESTATION_LOCATION_SHORT_NAME - the short name for the region in which the sample should be run - used to interact with the shared endpoint for that region.
-* ISOLATED_SIGNING_CERTIFICATE - The DER encoded form of the signing certificate used to create an isolated attestation instance, Base64 encoded.
+* isolatedSigningCertificate - The DER encoded form of the signing certificate used to create an isolated attestation instance, Base64 encoded.
-* ISOLATED_SIGNING_KEY - The DER encoded of an RSA Private key, Base64 encoded, which was used to create an isolated attestation service instance.
+* isolatedSigningKey - The DER encoded of an RSA Private key, Base64 encoded, which was used to create an isolated attestation service instance.
-* POLICY_SIGNING_KEY0 - The DER encoded of an RSA Private key, Base64 encoded.
+* policySigningKey0 - The DER encoded of an RSA Private key, Base64 encoded.
-* POLICY_SIGNING_CERTIFICATE0 - The DER encoded form of a self-signed certificate which contains the public key associated with POLICY_SIGNING_KEY0, Base64 encoded.
+* policySigningCertificate0 - The DER encoded form of a self-signed certificate which contains the public key associated with policySigningKey0, Base64 encoded.

 The tests also assume that the currently logged on user is authorized to call into the attestation service instance because they use [DefaultAzureCredential](https://docs.microsoft.com/java/api/overview/azure/identity-readme?view=azure-java-stable#defaultazurecredential) for authorization.